Internet Safety Guide for Kids

 Steps to take if your child has been bullied

-• Block the bully: Immediately block (or “unfriend”) the abuser.
+Block and report the bully: Immediately block (or “unfriend”) the abuser.
 Use tools like site blockers and privacy settings as extra layers of protection.

-• Report it: Alert website and email administrators to the bully.
+Alert the website, app, and email administrators to the bully.
 Most social media platforms offer options to report a user or flag dangerous posts.
 If appropriate, report the abusive activity to school or law enforcement officials.

-• Assess the damage: If your child’s emotional response is extreme and protective measures don’t seem to help, seek the help of a professional.
+Assess the damage and get support: If your child’s emotional response is extreme and protective measures don’t seem to help, seek the help of a licensed mental health professional.

 What to do If your child is the bully